 Oct 5, 2016 Inside Sources

-Osonde Osoba (pronounced “oh-shOwn-day aw-shAw-bah”) is an associate engineer at the RAND Corporation and a professor at the Pardee RAND Graduate School.
+Osonde Osoba (pronounced “oh-shOwn-day aw-shAw-bah”) is an engineer at the RAND Corporation and a professor at the Pardee RAND Graduate School.
 He has a background in the design and optimization of machine learning algorithms.
-He has applied his expertise to diverse policy topics such as epidemiology, defense acquisition & science and technology policy.
+He has applied his machine learning expertise to diverse policy areas such as health, defense, and technology policy.
 His more recent focus has been on data privacy and accountability in algorithmic systems and artificial intelligence.